metapieman/shopping-lisp/README.md

-In addition, you must tell shopping-lisp where to find the recipe file and the ingredient information file, by setting the variables shopping-recipe-file and shopping-ingredient-file.
-For example, put the following in your <code>.emacs</code> file:
+In addition, you must tell shopping-lisp where to find the recipe file and the ingredient information file, by setting the variables
+<code>shopping-recipe-file</code> and <code>shopping-ingredient-file</code>.
+For example, you might put
+the following in your <code>.emacs</code> file to set the recipe file:

 <code>
 (setq shopping-recipe-file "~/recipes.el")
 </code>

+Similarly, for your ingredient file:

 <code>
 (setq shopping-ingredient-file "~/ingredient-information.el")